Image

 To differentiate between the Yak-42 subtypes you have to look at

-• the size of the forward (main) cabin door
+• the location and size of the forward (main) cabin door

 • the presence of wings spoilers